yorick2/docker-compose-examples/README.md

 Here the order is based on limiting server build time and taking the penalty on dev setup time.
 This could be reduced by using a seperate Dockerfile for the dev stage and a seperate docker-compose.yml file for development environment to allow it to be used safly and reliably.

+# Server examples
+## based-on-ubuntu
+This is a simple php, apache, mysql container that uses a ubuntu container.
+## host-multiple-docker-sites
+This shows how to use an nginx-proxy docker container to allow multiple sites to run, each with site with a seperate web server docker container e.g. nginx or apache
+## multiple-php-versions-using-official-php-container
+This shows how to use docker compose to run multiple versions of php symltaniously while using the same mysql container.
+This can be useful for testing a site on multiple versions of php or running multiple sites that require different php versions on your local.
 ## using-official-php-container
 This is a php, apache, mysql setup that uses an official php apache container